lakejs/lake-docs/guide/content-format.md

 ## Text indentation

-The block tag with its `text-indent` property represents the length of empty space (indentation) that is put before lines of text in a block.
+Indent the first line of text in a block using the `text-indent` property.

 ```html
 <p>This is the first paragraph of text.</p>